ls1intum/memo/DOMAIN_CORE.md

 # Domain Core Architecture

-This project uses a layered architecture where **only the domain core communicates with the database**.
+This project uses a layered architecture.
+The "domain core" includes the service and repository layers, and **only the repository implementation layer communicates with the database**.

 ## Architecture Flow